 Every year since 1928, the Academy of Motion Picture Arts and Sciences has recognized outstanding achievement in film with their prestigious Academy Award, or Oscar.
 Before the winners in various categories are announced, there is intense media and public interest in predicting who will come away from the awards ceremony with an Oscar statuette.
 There are no end of theories about which nominees are most likely to win, yet despite this, there continue to be major surprises when the winners are announced.
-This article frames the question of predicting the four major awards - picture, director, actor in a leading role, actress in a leading role - as a discrete choice problem.
+This research frames the question of predicting the four major awards - picture, director, actor in a leading role, actress in a leading role - as a discrete choice problem.
 It is then possible to predict the winners in these four categories with a reasonable degree of success.
 The analysis also reveals which past results might be considered truly surprising - nominees with low estimated probability of winning who have overcome nominees who were strongly favored to win.

 Over the period 1938-2018, the model correctly predicted 230 out of 324 awards (71%).
 (There was only sufficient data for the model to be able to predict from 1938 onwards.)
 Broken down by category, correct predictions were 70% for Best Picture, 84% for Director, 72% for Lead Actor, and 58% for Lead Actress.
 Predicting has become easier over time.
 For example, over the last 44 years (1975-2018), the model correctly predicted 142 out of 176 awards (81%).
 Broken down by category, correct predictions for this period were 70% for Best Picture, 93% for Director, 82% for Lead Actor, and 77% for Lead Actress.
 Over the last 14 years (2005-2018), the model correctly predicted 45 out of 56 awards (80%).

 - Iain Pardoe's research page (data and code for making the predictions are available here).

 - Dean K. Simonton's home page.